CNA-Tech/PKS-Ninja/LabGuides/Lab16-PksTroubleshooting/readme.md

 </details>
 <br/>

 1.2.2 In the vSphere web client, on the `Hosts and Clusters` page, expand the `pks-mgmt-1` resource pool and check the summary tab of the `opsman`, BOSH and Harbor VM's.
 The BOSH and Harbor VM's have automatically generated VM names that are hard to identify.
-If you look under the `pks-mgmt-1` resource pool, you should see two virtual machines that have names beginning with "vm-", if you click on each of these VM's, on the summary tab under `Custom Attributes`, the value for the `Deployment` parameter should be `p-bosh` for the BOSH VM and `harbor-container-registry-...` for the harbor VM, as shown in the following screenshots
+If you look under the `pks-mgmt-1` resource pool, you should see two virtual machines that have names beginning with "vm-", if you click on each of these VM's, on the `Summary` screen under `Custom Attributes`, the value for the `Deployment` parameter should be `p-bosh` for the BOSH VM and `harbor-container-registry-...` for the harbor VM, as shown in the following screenshots

 Note: You should also see some VM's in the `pks-mgmt-1` resource pool that have names beginning with "sc-".
-These VMs are used by BOSH when processing certain tasks, these VMs may be off or on under normal healthy state, however if they are powered on it indicates BOSH is processing a task and should be checked as it could be related to other unexpected behavior in the environment
+These VMs are used by BOSH when processing certain tasks, these VMs may be off or on under normal healthy state, however if they are powered on it indicates BOSH is processing a task

 <details><summary>Screenshot 1.2.2.1</summary>
 <img src="Images/2018-11-09-03-38-24.png">